• Skip to primary navigation

 4. Offering strange excuses for physical signs of substance abuse.
 A supervisor might ask an employee they suspect of being high on the job why their eyes are so bloodshot.
 The answers given will often be more wild and implausible than they should be: “I was taking a shower and a whole bottle of shampoo fell off the shelf and into my eyes,” or “My girlfriend put on perfume this morning and it caused an allergic reaction.”

-5. Doesn’t come back from lunch on time/acts differently after lunch.
+5. Not coming back from lunch on time/acting differently after lunch.
 When co-workers return from lunch late and appear to be in a different mood, they could be using drugs while at lunch.
 For example, if a co-worker frequently seems depressed and moody every morning but typically returns late from lunch in a euphoric, hyperactive mood, they might be using stimulants such as meth or cocaine.

 In addition to chronically bloodshot eyes, other physical signs of substance abuse may include rapid weight loss, neglect of personal hygiene (especially if the employee in question once practiced good hygiene), increased clumsiness, and visible shakiness of their hands and/or body that cannot be attributed to a medical problem.